Chair’s Introduction

 Senior Independent Director

-The Senior Independent Director provides a sounding board for the Chair as well as providing an additional channel of contact for shareholders, other Directors or employees, if the need arises.
+The Senior Independent Director provides a sounding board for the Chair, in addition to supporting governance matters, as well as providing an additional channel of contact for shareholders, other Directors or employees, if the need arises.

 The Chair